 Event Registration & Notification Commitment

-All attendees must register for the event through Thornton’s Eventbrite app.
-Name, phone number, and email addresses will be requested and required of all attendees to gain entry to the event.
+All attendees to USC Thornton events must register for the event through Thornton’s Eventbrite app.
+Name and email addresses will be requested and required of all attendees to gain entry to the event.
 Additionally, by registering all those who test positive for COVID-19 within 48 hours of attending an event are committing to immediately reporting their exposure to the university by calling 213-740-6291 or emailing firstname.lastname@example.org to activate the university’s contact tracing protocols.

 Performance Halls & Studios